Trujillo province, Peru

-Trujillo Province is one of twelve provinces in La Libertad Region in Peru.
+Trujillo is one of twelve provinces in La Libertad Region in Peru.

 Boundaries

-It borders to the north with the Ascope Province, to the east with the Otuzco Province, to the south with the Virú Province, and to the west with the Pacific Ocean.
+It borders to the north with the province of Ascope, to the east with the province of Otuzco, to the south with the province of Virú, and to the west with the Pacific Ocean.

 Political division

-The province has an area of 1768.65 km2 and is divided into eleven districts.
-Nine of these are part of Trujillo's city metropolitan area.
+The province has an area of 1768.65 km2 and is divided into twelve districts.
+Nine of these are part of the Trujillo metropolitan area.
 The districts of the province are: